 We’ve all been there — you’re so tired of how your house looks you can’t stand it one minute longer.
 Do I have a solution for you!
-I made this wall art grouping in under two hours, and it cost less than $100.
-It’s so easy, you don’t even have to put a hole in your wall to hang it.
-The secret is STYROFOAM Brand Foam, which it turns out is the perfect medium for displaying your favorite fabrics, and is so lightweight that you can hang your finished wall art with wall putty or other adhesive product.
+I made this fabric + foam DIY Wall Art in less than two hours, and for less than $100.
+This DIY Wall Art is so easy, you don’t even have to put a hole in your wall to hang it.
+The secret is STYROFOAM™ Brand Foam, the perfect medium for displaying your favorite fabrics.
+And, it’s so lightweight that you can hang your finished wall art with wall putty or other adhesive product.
 And next time you’re tired of your look, simply replace the fabric and fall in love with your house all over again.

 So, let’s get going!
 To start, select your fabrics – you can use yardage, remnants, napkins, tablecloths, even bed sheets.
 You’ll also need scissors, a sharp pencil, ruler, serrated knife, candle stub or bar of soap, dental floss, straight pins, and a low temperature glue gun.

 Next, determine the size and number of panels you’d like to have in your grouping.
 Sheets of STYROFOAM Brand Foam are typically 12” x 36” x 1”.
 If you need a different size, use a ruler and sharp pencil to measure and then score your cutting lines.
 To cut the foam sheet into smaller sizes, here are two techniques I’ve used: